kariustobias/acme-rs/README.md

 ## Features
 - `acme-rs` in its current state does only support the http challenge.
 The port 80 must not be blocked. <br>
 - You have the option to generate you keypair for the certificate first before executing the client. <br>
 - By default, acme-rs will send the request to the URL https://acme-v02.api.letsencrypt.org/directory.
 However, you can manually change the ACME Server URL by using the `--server` flag.
+Just make sure you pass in the URL pointing to the _directory_ information.
+The client then fetches all paths for further requests from the endpoint.

 ## Installation